 How long to make this garment: approximately 5-6 hours including the pattern work.

-Master Class BONUS: Custom Design Your Little Black Dress using your Sloper
+Master Class BONUS: Custom Design Your Little Black Dress using your Finished Bodice Sloper Master Pattern

 * This class is to make a custom designed dress like the Vogue patterns here.